perwestin/docs/contents/docs/get-started/supported-banks.md

 # Supported banks

-Here is a list of currently supported banks in the sandbox environment.
-The sandbox is continuously being updated with more banks and new functionality in line with that the banks release their APIs.
-Please contact us to get more information about the current state. <em>(The banks supported has currently been limited due to unsufficient bank functionality, more banks will be enabled again as they becom available.)</em>
+The Open Payment Platform is integrated with banks providing an PSD2 API.
+The Platform is continuously being updated with more banks and new functionality.
+Please contact us to get more information about the current state.</em>

-## Sweden
+## Production

+Currently we support the following banks in our live environment.

+Sweden:
 - Nordea
 - Handelsbanken
 - SEB
 - Swedbank

-## Finland
+## Sandbox
+Sandbox shows banks that are both in production and sandbox, and banks that are currently in the integration phase and will go live soon.

+Sweden:

 - Nordea
+- Handelsbanken
+- SEB
+- Swedbank

+Finland:
+- Nordea Finland
-- OP
+- OP Financial Group